waltervas10/USA-Real-Estate/README.md

 ## About

-I chose a recent real estate dataset from Kaggle for this project because it presents a diverse array of information, perfect for resolving complex questions.
+I chose a real estate dataset from Kaggle for this project because it presents a diverse array of information, perfect for resolving complex questions.
 The initial step involved cleaning the data in Excel to ensure its accuracy and consistency.
 I then used MySQL for in-depth analysis to resolve the questions.
 Finally, I created visualizations from my findings using Tableau, making the results not only accessible but also engaging.

 #### Dataset:
 https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset/data